AltahhanAi/Data_Science/docs/content/unit5/05_03_binary-classification-perceptron.md

 ##Moving into feature space: generalised linear models for classification

-As we have seen earlier in Unit 4, all algorithms and techniques can be directly applied when we move from the input space $\mathbf{X}$ into a feature space $\boldsymbol{\Phi}$ that may have higher dimension than $\mathbf{X}$.
-The benefit of mapping into a new higher dimension feature space is that it will potentially render the non-linearity of the class's boundaries in $\mathbf{X}$ into linear boundaries in $\boldsymbol{\Phi}$ as we can see in figure 3.2 below.
+As we have seen earlier in Unit 4, all algorithms and techniques can be directly applied when we move from the input space into a feature space that may have higher dimension.
+The benefit of mapping into a new higher dimension feature space is that it will potentially render the non-linearity of the class’s boundaries in the input space into linear boundaries in  the feature space as we can see in figure 3.2 below.

 ![Diagram showing the relationship of data mining to statistics, AI, machine learning and pattern recognition.](images/DS_IMG216.png)